redhat-openstack/website/source/documentation/frequently-asked-questions.html.md

 ## How can I participate?

 Sign up to our [forum](http://openstack.redhat.com/forum) and help others with their RDO questions.
 Add your case study to our case studies section of the wiki.
 Take the best answer from a forum thread and turn it into a new page in the knowledge base.
-Feel free to contribute any packaging and integration patches via our developer mailling lists, or propose improvements to OpenStack on the upstream Launchpad page.
-For more information, see PARTICIPATION_PAGE.
+Feel free to contribute any packaging and integration patches via our developer mailing lists, or propose improvements to OpenStack on the upstream Launchpad page.
+For more information, see [ getting involved](get involved).

 ## Is RDO a fork of OpenStack?